-A political action committee (PAC) said to be aligned with President Donald Trump reportedly plans on putting a referendum on ballots throughout the country this November that would give voters a voice in repositioning the order of the Constitutional amendments.
+A political action committee (PAC) said to be aligned with President Donald Trump reportedly plans on putting a referendum on ballots throughout the country that would give voters a voice in repositioning the order of the Constitutional amendments.

 Trump is quoted as having said he’d like to see the current first place holder “tumble out of the top ten to a position where no one even remembers it.
 I can’t tell you what comes after two and I’m the president.”

 Professor Dewey Desamil, a constitutional scholar at Barnyard University, says moving the Amendments around is uncharted territory.
 “The order of the first ten Amendments, also known as The Bill of Rights, was a decision the founding fathers made based on the wording of the Constitution.
 So, in practice and theory, their placement has no bearing on their importance, each one carrying as much weight as the next.
 Still, it’s an interesting question.”

 The White House is also said to be considering introducing legislation that would tackle the mounting deficit.
 They are expected to propose moving to a ‘wood standard’ which will allow the country to wipe out both the national debt and unused forests at the same time.
 They believe that the Bureau of Land Management would go along with anything to keep its’ funding.

 Said the source, “Laws are made to be broken as well as ignored, flaunted and changed.
 Anyway, who’s going to stop us?
 Certainly not a Republican congress.”